|

 production is intended for export.

-one from wood and the fifth biggest revenue comes
+the third one from wood and the fifth

 Production